sjdean/openauto/Readme.md

  - Broadcom ilclient from RaspberryPI 3 firmware
  - OpenMAX IL API

-### Remarks
-**This software is not certified by Google Inc. It is created for R&D purposes and may not work as expected by the original authors.
-Do not use while driving.
-You use this software at your own risk.**

 ### CANBUS Extensions
 This Branch is a Work In Progress.